galalqassas2/autoAgenticTesting/README.md

 **An AI-powered automated testing pipeline that autonomously identifies test scenarios, generates PyTest scripts, and evaluates code coverage and security.**

-It features a multi-agent architecture (Identification, Implementation, Evaluation), interactive dashboards, and comprehensive security analysis.
+It features a multi-agent architecture (Identification, Implementation, Evaluation), interactive GUI, and comprehensive security analysis.

 ## 🚀 How to Run